geethaguhan/Payconstruct/README.md

 <br/>Use Get method to display result.
 <br/>
 <br/>
-#To add new customer use below link
+#To add new customer use below api
 <br/>
 http://localhost:2000/create
 <br/>